eflaatten/trailmates-frontend/README.md

 🌟 Features:
 - 📝 Plan your trip itinerary and store details like start date, end date, destination, and starting location.
-- 🍔 Automatically adds recommended stops for breaks.
-- 💬 Automatically generate a trip summary with AI to capture the highlights of your journey.
+- 💬 Automatically generate a trip summary with AI to capture the highlights of the trip.
-- 🗺️ Keep all your past trips in one place, and easily view or edit them anytime.
+- 🗺️ Keep all your past trips in one place, and easily view them anytime.

 🚀 Get Started:
 1. Sign up and create your account.